 Social media is all about staying active.
 A few weeks of inactivity can feel like a century of silence on your social channels, so it’s easy for them to fall into a state of disrepair.

 If you haven’t been keeping up with your online presence, there’s no need to stress.
 It’s easy to get back into the social media game.
-All it takes is a quick audit and a little bit of daily persistence to make a real, positive impact for your business.
+All it takes is a quick audit, a little scrubbing, and some daily persistence to make a real, positive impact for your business.

 Audit Your Profiles